Pool Net vs Pool Fence

 Manual Pool Cover – Typically Takes 8 Minutes To Replace, 5 Minutes to Remove.

-Attractive and durable, Katchakid’s transparent removable mesh pool fence adds a vertical layer of protection around your pool.
-A Katchakid fence provides quick and easy access to your swimming pool.
-The Textilene® mesh panels are resistant to mildew, abrasion, and sunlight so they will not rip, shrink or fade, and kids can’t poke through them.
-Our technicians are trained to install the concentric tension-based fencing system’s 15-ft sections in a configuration that works for you – either free standing or incorporating existing structures, such as exterior walls.
-Our fencing system may also include self-latching, self-closing, key-lockable gates.
+Transparent removable mesh pool fences add a vertical barrier of protection around your pool.
+A fence provides quick and easy access to your swimming pool via a gate.
+The mesh panels are resistant to mildew, abrasion, and sunlight so they will not rip, shrink or fade, and kids can’t poke through them.

 Attractive – Available in Unobtrusive Natural Colors

 More Invasive Installation

 Less Flexible in Routing Options

 If Fence Is Penetrated – No Barrier Left Between The Child and The Water